wtp43/algorithms-doc/vault/docs/Algorithms/Graphs/Topological Sort.md

 title: Topological Sort
 created: 2022-12-10
 ---

-style: number
+# Topological Sort
-min_depth: 1
+- Sort the graph in an order such that no vertex appears before another vertex that has an edge to it.
-max_depth: 6
+- The ordering does not have to be unique

-# Topological Sort Using DFS
+## Topological Sort Using DFS
-Produces a list of all vertices in an order such that no vertex appears before another vertex that has an edge to it.
+- Post-Order Traversal

-Topological sort simply involves **running DFS on an entire graph and adding each node to the global ordering of nodes, but only after all of a node's children are visited**.
-This ensures that parent nodes will be ordered before their child nodes, and honours the forward direction of edges in the ordering.
-The ordering is not unique.
+ **Run DFS on an entire graph and add each node to the global ordering of nodes, but only after all of a node's children are visited**.
+This ensures that parent nodes will be ordered before their child nodes, and honors the forward direction of edges in the ordering.

 - Orders the vertices on a line such that all directed edges go from left to right
 - Such an ordering cannot exist if the graph contains a directed cycle